-From the canon of New Escapologist comes Escape Everything!
+From the world of New Escapologist comes Escape Everything!

 Essential reading for wage slaves and slugabeds alike, it’s a practical guide to escaping the daily grind.